Teemu21/MyGitRepos/Project.md

 Now my project is complete but I must still do one final test with both Linux and Windows machines online.
 So, let's finish this!

-Before the final test I removed ssh and repos directories on Windows.
+Before the final test I removed ssh and repos files on Windows.
 On the Raspberrypi I purged git and ssh.
-After this deleted the repos, ssh and micro directories from /usr/local/bin.
+After this deleted the repos, ssh and micro files from /usr/local/bin.

 	$ sudo salt "*" state.apply repos
 	windows: